kaist-comet/kaist-comet.github.io/people/people.md

 - **We Rise by Lifting Others**: Sharing knowledge, mentoring, and fostering a strong community are central to our mission and joy.
 <!-- - **Mathematics is Our Language, Coding is Our Hammer**: We use mathematical rigor and computational tools as our foundation for problem-solving. -->

+The COMET Lab is seeking new students to join the group; see [here](/join) for details.

 ## Current Members